 Paleo Spiced Banana Bread "Oatmeal"

-Break the bananas up into pieces and place in a medium saucepan on low heat on the stove
+Break the bananas up into pieces and place them in a medium pot on low heat on the stove.

 Serve and enjoy!